tomjaguarpaw/H2/posts/functional-looping.markdown

 ```

 There are a couple of small differences between the Python version and
+the Haskell version, and two bigger ones.
+The small ones are that in
-the Haskell version.
-In the Haskell version we explicitly continue by
+the Haskell version we explicitly continue by
 naming `myLoop` whereas the Python version explicitly `break`s
 instead, and naturally the Haskell version explicitly passes the state
 for the next iteration.

-There are also two bigger differences that make the Haskell version
+The two bigger differences make the Haskell version
 clumsier.
 Firstly we have to name `myLoop` and call it explicitly.
 Secondly the initial state (`0`) is passed in far from the definition
 of `myLoop`.